Skip to main content

 Location: University of Southern California (USC)

 During AYA, students will hone their skills in public speech, debate, critical thinking, writing, multimedia production, interviewing, and more, as well as explore careers in media and journalism.
-Students also have the opportunity to learn about USC and meet the school’s scholars who are advancing issues of race, gender, and ethnicity in communication and journalism.
+Students also have the opportunity to learn about USC and meet the school’s scholars who are shaping the future of communication, journalism, and public relations.

 4. Girls Who Code Summer Immersion Program